-As of December 31, 2020 and 2019, \$288,000 and \$291,000 in principal amount, respectively, were outstanding under the term loan facility (the "Term Loans") and as of December 31, 2020, the Company had outstanding borrowings under the revolving credit facility of \$6,500 that were drawn down during the year ended December 31, 2020.
-As of December 31, 2019, the Company had no outstanding borrowings under the revolving credit facility.
-As of December 31, 2020 and 2019, the Company had also used \$1,454 and \$1,343 of availability under the revolving credit facility for two stand-by letters of credit, one which served as collateral to one of the Company's customers pursuant to a contractual obligation and one which is used as collateral for operating leases in Australia.
-In addition, the Company may, subject to certain conditions, including the consent of the administrative agent and the institutions providing such increases, increase the facilities by an unlimited amount so long as the Company is in compliance with specified leverage ratios, or otherwise by up to \$70,000.
+As of December 31, 2021 and 2020, \$278,225 and \$288,000 in principal amount, respectively, were outstanding under the term loan facility (the "Term Loan") and as of December 31, 2020, the Company had outstanding borrowings under the revolving credit facility of \$6,500 that were drawn down during the year ended December 31, 2020.
+The outstanding borrowings under the revolving credit facility were repaid in full on October 25, 2021, and the revolving credit facility matured on December 20, 2021.
+As of December 31, 2020, the Company had also used \$1,454 of availability under the revolving credit facility for two stand-by letters of credit, one which served as collateral to one of the Company's customers pursuant to a contractual obligation and one which served as collateral for operating leases in Australia.
+Upon maturity of the revolving credit facility on December 20, 2021, the Company entered into two new letters of credit, backed by cash collateral of \$2,100, to serve as collateral for these obligations.
+These amounts were included in other assets in the consolidated balance sheets as of December 31, 2021.

 Borrowings under the facilities bear interest at a floating rate, which can be either a Eurodollar rate plus an applicable margin or, at the Company's option, a base rate (defined as the highest of (x) the JPMorgan Chase, N.A. prime rate, (y) the federal funds effective rate, plus one-half percent (0.50%) per annum and (z) a one-month Eurodollar rate plus 1.00% per annum) plus an applicable margin.
-The applicable margin for borrowings under the term loan facility is 4.00% per annum for Eurodollar rate loans (subject to a 1.00% per annum interest rate floor) and 3.00% per annum for base rate loans.
-The applicable margin for borrowings under the revolving credit facility is 1.75% per annum for Eurodollar rate loans and 0.75% per annum for base rate loans, subject to reduction based on the Company's maintaining of specified net leverage ratios.
+The applicable margin for borrowings under the Term Loan is 4.00% per annum for Eurodollar rate loans (subject to a 1.00% per annum interest rate floor) and 3.00% per annum for base rate loans.
+The applicable margin for borrowings under the revolving credit facility was 1.75% per annum for Eurodollar rate loans and 0.75% per annum for base rate loans, subject to reduction based on the Company's maintaining of specified net leverage ratios.
 The interest rates payable under the facilities are subject to an increase of 2.00% per annum during the continuance of any payment default.

 For Eurodollar rate loans, the Company may select interest periods of one, three or six months or, with the consent of all relevant affected lenders, twelve months.
 Interest will be payable at the end of the selected interest period, but no less frequently than every three months within the selected interest period.
 Interest on any base rate loan is not set for any specified period and is payable quarterly.
 The Company has the right to convert Eurodollar rate loans into base rate loans and the right to convert base rate loans into Eurodollar rate loans at its option, subject, in the case of Eurodollar rate loans, to breakage costs if the conversion is effected prior to the end of the applicable interest period.
-As of December 31, 2020, the interest rate on the Term Loans was 5.00% per annum, which was based on a one-month Eurodollar rate of 1.00% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate of 1.80% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
+As of December 31, 2021 and 2020, the interest rate on the Term Loan was 5.00% per annum, which was based on a one-month and six-month Eurodollar rate, respectively, of 1.00% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.